mayhemheroes/hero-resources/README.md

 * Mayhem is not already integrated.
 You can find a list of integrated repositories at https://github.com/mayhemheroes.

-* The project is not part of oss-fuzz.
+* The project is not part of OSS-Fuzz (https://github.com/google/oss-fuzz/tree/master/projects).

-* The project has been active in the last 6 months
+* The project has been active in the last 6 months.

+* The resulting Mayhem run generates > 10 new test cases

 Here are a couple of tips for integrating your project.